kryczek/Sellito/README.md

 # README

-Application created on Netguru Ruby on Rails Workshop for students
+Application created on Netguru Ruby on Rails Workshop for students.